quadsurf/react-curriculum/01-introduction-to-react.md

 - Explain what React is.
 - Explain why React is important.
-- Build a React application with some guidance.
+- Build a user interface with React.
-- Build a React application on your own.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|